-1. Colloidal oatmeal baths: colloidal oatmeal is rich in different types of phenols that give it both antioxidant and anti-inflammatory properties that can soothe irritations and sunburns.
-Adding Aveeno Soothing Bath Treatment, which is 100% pure colloidal oatmeal, to your lukewarm bath will give you some relief from the itch.
+- Colloidal oatmeal baths: colloidal oatmeal is rich in different types of phenols that give it both antioxidant and anti-inflammatory properties.
+Add some of the powder to your bath and you’ll relive the itch instantly.

-2. Soothing lotions: apply a gentle and soothing moisturizer, such as Eucerin Calming Creme (this too contains colloidal oatmeal).
+- Soothing lotions: apply a gentle and soothing moisturizer with anti-inflammatory ingredients like colloidal oatmeal (yes, again!), aloe vera or allantoin.
 For an even more soothing effect, keep it in the fridge for a couple of hours before application.